Pattadakal: Chandrashekhara Temple

-Chandrashekhara temple is a small east facing temple without a tower.
+Chandrashekhara temple is a small east-facing temple without a tower.
 It is situated on the south side of the Galaganatha temple.
 This temple has been dated by Michell to the late 9th or early 10th century, whereas the ASI dates it to the mid-8th century.

 The temple has a garbha griha with a Shiva linga and a closed hall; a Nandi sits on a platform to the east facing the linga.
-It is laid out within a space 33.33 feet in length and 17.33 in breadth, on an adhishthana (platform based on certain design rules in Hindu texts).
+It is laid out within a space 33.33 feet in length and 17.33 feet in breadth, on an adhishthana (platform based on certain design rules in Hindu texts).
 Detailed Pilasters, yet lacking in ornamentation, decorate the exterior walls of the temple.
 There is a devakostha (niche) in the walls on either side of the Chandrashekhara temple sanctum.
 The temple lacks a lintel, but features a dvarapala (guardian) on each side of the entrance; the door frames are carved with shakhas.

 Sangameshwara Temple

 Left: Sangameshwara Temple's pillared entrance; Right: A side showing experimentation with window styles and wall carvings.

-Sangameshwara temple, also called the Vijayeshvara temple, is a large, Dravida style east facing temple located on the south side of the Chandrashekhara temple.
+Sangameshwara temple, also called the Vijayeshvara temple, is a large, Dravida-style east-facing temple located on the south side of the Chandrashekhara temple.
 Inscriptions at the temple, and other evidence, date it to between 720 CE and 733 CE.
 The death of its patron king, Vijayaditya, in 734 CE resulted in the temple being left unfinished, although work continued intermittently in later centuries.
 During the Badami Chalukya reign, between 543 and 757 CE, other important Sangameshwara temples were built, such as the one at KuDavelli; in modern times, this temple was relocated to Alampur, after extensive restoration work.
 The inscriptions found in this and other temples mention sponsor names from different centuries, including those of Hindu queens, suggesting they actively supported the temple architecture and arts.

 Incomplete Vishnu avatar Varaha relief on Sangameswara Shaiva temple wall.

-Although the temple is not the largest among those at Pattadakal it is nonetheless of imposing proportions.
+Although the temple is not the largest among those at Pattadakal, it is nonetheless of imposing proportions.
 The temple has a square layout, with an east facing sanctum.
-The sanctum, surrounded by a covered pradakshina patha (circumambulatory path) lit by three carved windows.
+The sanctum is surrounded by a covered pradakshina patha (circumambulatory path) lit by three carved windows.
 Inside the sanctum is a Shiva Linga.
 In front of the sanctum is a vestibule that is flanked on each side by smaller shrines.
 These shrines once contained carvings of Ganesha and Durga, but the carvings have since gone missing.
 Further east of the hall is a seated Nandi.
 Past the vestibule is a mandapa within which are sixteen massive pillars set in groups of four, which may have been added after construction of the temple was completed.